Do you charge for an initial visit?

 Do you take patients transferring from out of town?

 Yes we do.
 We handle a patient transferring into our office from another city just like a new patient.
 We gather complete diagnostic records to show the current status and propose treatment to complete the work that has been started.
-Unlike most practices, we do not ask for a large down payment but merely assess a monthly fee to complete the treatment in progress.
+Unlike most practices, we don’t require a large down payment but simply assess a monthly fee to complete the treatment in progress.

 Do you have any adult patients?